LimKianAn/xcluster/README.md

 `const XClusterFinalizer = "xcluster.finalizers.cluster.www.x-cellent.com"`

 The *api-server* will not delete the instance before its *finalizer*s are all removed from the resource instance.
-For example, in [**xcluster_controller.go**](https://github.com/LimKianAn/xcluster/blob/main/controllers/xcluster_controller.go) we add the above finalizer to the `XCluster` instance, so later when the instance is about to be deleted, the *api-server* can't delete the instance before we've freed the *metal-stack* network and then removed the finalizer from the instance:
+For example, in [**xcluster_controller.go**](https://github.com/LimKianAn/xcluster/blob/main/controllers/xcluster_controller.go) we add the above finalizer to the `XCluster` instance, so later when the instance is about to be deleted, the *api-server* can't delete the instance before we've freed the *metal-stack* network and then removed the finalizer from the instance.
+We can see that in action in the following listing.
+We use the `Driver` mentioned earlier to ask *metal-api* if the *metal-stack network* we allocated is still there.
+If so, we use the `Driver` to free it and then remove teh *finalizer* of `XCluster`.

 ```go
 	resp, err := r.Driver.NetworkFind(&metalgo.NetworkFindRequest{